OneScreenfulOfPython/screenfuls/README.md

 Instructions
 ------------

-* Create a folder called MyAwesomeExample or whatever
+* Create a folder called MyExample or whatever

 * Include a README.txt which includes a useful description of what the example does / shows plus an indication of any